mbockgeorges/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display all lines of the file /etc/ssh/sshd_config starting with aReplace all characters A and c from input z and e respectively
 Create a script that removes all letters c and C from input Write a script that reverse its input
+Write a script that displays all users and thier home directories